Institute for Data Ecosystem Advancement

 The Diagnostic Argument

-Across nine IDS projects and thirty governance episodes, stalled authorizations occur only in custodial architecture — at coupling loads below those handled under federated design.
+Across nine IDS projects and thirty governance episodes, stalled authorizations occur only in custodial architecture, and at coupling loads below those handled under federated design.
 The difference between a project that delivers in 87 days and one that takes 624 is not trust, leadership, or staffing.
 It is the structural resolution of the governance boundary.

-IDEA's research makes this diagnosable from artifacts every organization already produces — before failure, not after.
+IDEA's research makes this diagnosable from artifacts every organization already produces.

 About IDEA

-IDEA is a research and field-building fund housed at the Tulsa Community Foundation, established to advance the science and practice of data-driven community improvement.
+IDEA is a research and field-building collaborative established to advance the science and practice of data-driven community improvement.

 IDEA welcomes collaboration with researchers, practitioners, foundations, and government partners working to advance integrated data systems in the public interest.